 You should not need any additional documents.
 Please note that you are permitted to enter the U.S. no more than 10 days prior to the start date on your H-1B approval notice.

-J-1 Exchange Visitors
+J-1 Exchange Visitors sponsored by Cleveland Clinic

-- Valid Form DS2019
+- Valid Form DS-2019

 - Valid passport

-- A copy of your contract or if not paid by CC, proof of financial support during your stay in the U.S.
+- proof of financial support during your stay in the U.S.; CC contract or other document

 PLEASE NOTE: